-Today we launch a new report, Is Racism Real?
-The aim is to raise awareness of racism and discrimination and give a voice to BME people.
+The TUC's, Is Racism Real? report aims to raise awareness of racism and discrimination and give a voice to BME people.
 The accounts might surprise some people but for BME people and trade unions, these stories are common.

 The key findings related to BME women’s experience of racism are: